MEDITATION vs RUMINATION

 BETTER SLEEP THROUGH MINDFULNESS

 We do not control sleep, but we control the circumstances that make it likely.
 My award winning book, Buddha’s Book of Sleep, had been translated into 11 languages.
 Recently, the Buddhist magazine, Lion’s Roar commissioned me to write an article on better sleep.
-Here is an excerpt from the beginning of that article:
+Here is an excerpt:

 “Consider the comfort of your bed.
 Are you there to enjoy it, or are you mentally somewhere else, stressing about something that happened during the day or might happen tomorrow?
 Mindfulness practices promote being in our senses over being in our thoughts, and being in the “Here and Now” over being in the past or the future.
 You may be physically in the “Here and Now” when you are in bed, but mentally you may be somewhere else.
 During the day, mindfulness meditation can bring a sense of contentment, peace, and happiness.
 At night, these feelings translate into a relaxed attitude and better sleep.”